---tempfile
+--saveonexit

-Don't ask whether to save a modified buffer when exiting with $^{\chi}$, but assume yes.
-This option is useful when nano is used as the composer of a mailer program.
+Save a changed buffer without prompting (when exiting with $\hat{X}$ ).
+This can be handy when nano is used as the composer of an email program.

 -u

 --unix Save a file by default in Unix format.
 This overrides nano's default behavior of saving a file in the format that it had.
 (This option has no effect when you also use --noconvert.)